The use of sunscreen in children – what for and why?

 They are often accompanied by general signs and symptoms that occur after exposure to the sun, such as headaches, vomiting and a general bad feeling.

-How can you treat a sunburn?
+How do you treat sunburns?

 Cold/lukewarm compresses.